Nausea and Vomiting in People with Cancer

 Nausea is when you feel sick to your stomach, as if you are going to throw up.
 Vomiting is when you throw up.
 There are different types of nausea and vomiting caused by cancer treatment, including anticipatory, acute, and delayed nausea and vomiting.
 Controlling nausea and vomiting will help you to feel better and prevent more serious problems such as malnutrition and dehydration.

-Your doctor or nurse will determine what is causing your symptoms and advise you on ways to prevent them.
+Your doctor or nurse will work to figure out what is causing your symptoms.
 Medicines called anti-nausea drugs or antiemetics are effective in preventing or reducing many types of nausea and vomiting.
 The medicine is taken at specific times to prevent and/or control symptoms of nausea and vomiting.
-There are also practical steps you may be advised to take to feel better, including those listed below.
+Listed below are some practical steps that your doctor or nurse may talk with you about, to help you feel better.

 Ways to Manage Nausea and Vomiting